Transamerica Redwood Park

 Dog Eared Books

-An independent bookstore on Valencia Street in the Mission, stocking new and used books with a lean toward literature, art, politics, and counter-culture.
-Open late every night.
+An independent bookstore on Valencia Street in the Mission, with new and used books across literary fiction, art, politics, and graphic novels.
+Open until 10pm daily.

 Body Philosophy Club

-A Clement Street vintage shop specializing in natural-fiber clothing: cotton, linen, wool, silk.
-Curated estate pieces, vintage dresses, denim, and 90s tees.
+A vintage shop on Clement Street in the Inner Richmond, owner-curated by Belle.
+Specializes in natural-fiber clothing: cotton, linen, wool, silk.
+Dresses, denim, and 90s tees.

 Dear San Francisco